Roueple/wuwa-fanfic/chapters/Chapter-02-The-Silver-Haired-Girl.md

 I dropped the subject.
 Whatever I was seeing, it was mine alone to perceive.

-Supporting character, I thought as I watched Phrolova practice her violin in the village square.
-The childhood friend who helped the protagonist discover her potential.
+Main character, I thought as I watched Phrolova practice her violin in the village square.
+She had to be the protagonist of whatever story this world was telling.

-I should have been disappointed.
-In the novels I'd read, supporting characters usually got the short end of the stick—forgotten when the real plot kicked in, or worse, killed off to motivate the hero.
+But wait... if she was the main character, what did that make me?

+Am I glowing too?
+I wondered, and that evening I spent a long time staring at myself in our small mirror.
+No shimmer, no aura of importance—just a four-year-old boy with ordinary brown hair and curious eyes.

+Maybe I was wrong about Phrolova.
+Maybe I should wait until I saw other people with that same glow before making any judgments about who was truly important in this world's story.

 But sitting there in that dusty village hall, listening to Phrolova hum the melody we'd created together, I found I didn't mind the idea.
 There were worse fates than being the person who got to make music with someone like her.